 You will have three (3) hours to complete the CCTC®, CPTC® or the CCTN® examination.
 Each of these examinations contains 175 items.
 Responses to 150 of these items will contribute to your score.
 You will have two (2) hours to complete the CTP® examination.
 This examination contains 110 items.
 Responses to 100 of those items will contribute to your score.
-(See About the Examination Section for more information on scored and pre-test items).
+For the CTFC exam you will have two (2) hours to complete.
+This examination contains 100 items (See About the Examination Section for more information on scored and pre-test items).
 The computer will indicate the time remaining on the screen.
 If you find it distracting, the time feature may be turned off during the examination.